Other topics outside our focus areas

 If our suppliers have subsidiaries located in geographies where there is an elevated risk of non-compliance with the high standard set by STP for deforestation, in-depth assessments will be performed by a third party with subject expertise.
 Results of these assessments will form the foundation for a dialogue for improvement between us and the suppliers.

 Swedish Match neither withdraws water from any source that is significantly affected by the water withdrawal, nor discharges water into sensitive water bodies.
-Swedish Match’s water footprint in absolute terms is fairly low as the Company’s production processes require rather low water usage.
+Swedish Match’s water footprint in absolute terms is fairly low as the Company’s production processes require relatively low water usage.
 Our smokefree products are manufactured in Sweden, Denmark and the US.
 For cigars, matches and lighters, a significant proportion of our production occurs in the US (cigars), Sweden (matches) and the Netherlands (lighters) which are areas that have well-developed regulations with regard to water sourcing and use.

 Occupational health and safety